gsparks/IIRST_app_one/README.markdown

 3.  $ rake db:migrate

 4. Navigate to localhost:3000/networks.
-A page should exist that attempts to list network changes.
+A page should exist.

-5. Place this code in application.rb within the config folder…

 # Section III Installing the User simulation functionality